 - (a) During 2011, the Parent Company received a loan of SR 5,000 million from the Ministry of Finance ("MoF") for the development of KAEC.
-The loan is secured against pledge of 24.7 million sqm of the Greenfield land and carries annual commission at commercial rates and was originally repayable, with a three years grace period, in seven annual instalments commencing from 1 June 2015.
+The loan is secured against pledge of 24.7 million sqm of the Greenfield land and carries annual commission at commercial rates and was originally repayable, with a three years grace period, in seven annual installments commencing from 1 June 2015.
 However, based on the Group's request submitted before the due date, the MoF, during September 2015, has rescheduled the loan by extending the grace period for an additional period of five years.
 The principal amount is now repayable in seven annual installments, commencing from June 2020, with accrued commission payable on an annual basis. - (b) During 2014, the Parent Company signed an Islamic facility agreement with a commercial bank for SR 2,000 million Murabaha liquidity finance facility that carries commission at commercial rates.
-The outstanding balance of the long term loan, as at 31 December 2017, amounted to SR 1,500 million (31 December 2016: SR 1,500 million).
+The outstanding balance of the long term loan, as at 31 December 2018, amounted to SR 1,508.75 million (31 December 2017: SR 1,500 million).
 As per the terms of the agreement, the loan is repayable in eight bi-annual installments from 30 June 2018 to 31 December 2021.
-The installment due within twelve-month, amounting to SR 550 million is classified as a current liability.
+The installment due within twelve-month, amounting to SR 532.5 million is classified as a current liability.
 The loan is secured against part of KAEC's greenfield land, having a value of SR 3,002 million, held by the Parent Company and an order note for SR 2,500 million.

 During 2015, the Parent Company signed an Islamic facility agreement with a commercial bank for SR 1,000 million that carries commission at commercial rates.
-The outstanding balance of the long term loan, as at 31 December 2017, amounted to SR 500 million (31 December 2016: SR nil).
+The outstanding balance of the long term loan, as at 31 December 2018, amounted to SR 500 million (31 December 2017: SR 500 million).
 As per the terms of the agreement, the loan is repayable in eight bi-annual installments from 20 October 2019 to 20 April 2023.
+The installment due within twelve-month, amounting to SR 125 million is classified as a current liability.
 The loan is secured against part of KAEC's greenfield land, held by the Parent Company, for a total required value of SR 1,500 million, out of which 56% has already been perfected and remaining is in progress.
 The subject loan is further secured by an order note of SR 1,200 million.

 During 2014 and 2015, the Company signed two facility agreements with a commercial bank for SR 1,000 million each carrying commission at prevailing commercial rates.
-The outstanding balance of the loan, as at 31 December 2017, amounted to SR 1,000 million (31 December 2016: SR 1,000 million).
+The outstanding balance of the loan, as at 31 December 2018, amounted to SR 900 million (31 December 2017: SR 1,000 million).
 As per the terms of the agreements, the loan terms are door to door 8 years with 3 years grace period starting from respective dates of the agreements.
 In order to comply with the Sharia principles, an additional facility of SR 250 million has been arranged by the bank linked to each of the facility, to permit the rollover (repayment and drawdown) so that the principal amount is available to the Company for the first 3 years of the loan.
-The installment due within twelve-month, amounting to SR 100 million is classified as a current liability.
+The installment due within twelvemonth, amounting to SR 200 million is classified as a current liability.
 The loan facilities are secured against part of KAEC's greenfield land for a total required value of SR 3,000 million, out of which 50% has already been perfected and remaining is in progress.
 Moreover, the subject loan facilities are further secured by an order note of SR 1,250 million each.